VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 <li>I will concede the C920 can be made significantly less shit by just turning off most of the 'auto' settings and setting everything by hand.
 This can be done on Linux with GuvcView, but on Windows I've found all the recent drivers make it impossible, so, I stand by it still being shit.</li>
 <li>In the case of things that can be used standalone, not connected to a computer, like my afforementioned MorningStar MC6 midi controller, it makes some sense. </li>
 <li>Fuck Adobe.</li>
+<li>The Launchkey MK2 has an almost impressively bad keybed.
+Roli, the company behind the Seaboard Block and Lighpad Blocks is a bit controversial.
+Not like, Behringer levels of controversial, but still. ╮(─▽─)╭</li>
 </ol>